Olympic golf at Tokyo 2020: Top five things to know

 But a high-speed car crash in California in February saw him break bones in both legs, and it is not known when he'll return to competitive golf.

-Matsuyama will lead the home challenge with Kanaya Takumi perhaps joining him in the field.
+Matsuyama will lead the home challenge with Hoshino Rikuya joining him in the field.

 One of the longest hitters in the game, the Basque golfer won two PGA Tour events in 2020 including victory over Johnson in a playoff at August's BMW Championship thanks to an outrageous monster birdie putt.

-After spending most of 2020 at home in Korea, Ko showed why she is the world's top player with victory in the season-ending CME Group Tour Championship after finishing tied for second behind Kim A-lim in Houston.
+After spending most of 2020 at home in Korea, Ko showed why she is among the world's best with victory in the season-ending CME Group Tour Championship after finishing tied for second behind Kim A-lim in Houston.

 Ko, 25, had her breakout season in 2019 as she claimed her first LPGA Tour wins in North America and secured two major titles, the ANA Inspiration and the Evian Championship.

-Kim Sei-young also looks to have booked her place in Tokyo after a stellar 2020 in which she shed her tag of 'best player without a major title' at the Women's PGA Championship in suburban Philadelphia.
+Kim Sei-young also booked her place in Tokyo after a stellar 2020 in which she shed her tag of 'best player without a major title' at the Women's PGA Championship in suburban Philadelphia.

 Like a certain Tiger Woods, she insists on wearing red for the final round, although in her case it's the bottom half rather than the top.